julienL-69/studentapi/README.md

     Clone this project
     Run composer install
     Database in sqlite
-      - run doctrine to create database, make migrations and load fixtures
+      - run doctrine to create database, migrate migrations and load fixtures

+test with phpunit
+To run all tests with php unit, execute ./bin/phpunit in console

 This API is made for following student and their scores in school.
 It is possible to add, modify , remove student and add, edit and remove score of each student and add a field where the score has been obtained.